How Insulated Tools Can Save Your Life: A Guide to Electrical Safety - Industrial Electrical Warehouse

 - Never touch any un-insulated part of the tool.

-- Keep insulated tools away from sharp objects like utility knives.
+- Keep insulated equipments away from sharp objects like utility knives.

 - Regularly clean and maintain your insulated tools.